 The 2019 Au Revoir Cabernet Sauvignon Mt.
 Veeder is blended with 11% Petite Verdot.
 Both varieties were co-fermented.
 We tasted this as a barrel sample approximately one year post vintage; this wine is dark ruby in color and opaque to look at.
 The bouquet offers aromas of dried herbs, chocolate, dark plum and a slight note of leather.
 This wine lingers with light gravelly but long-lasting tannins along with a dried tobacco leaf spice.
 The finish is driven by its soils – showing plenty of earthy and dusty notes.

-The 2021 Palisades Vineyard Cabernet Sauvignon was barrel sampled a year post vintage and not yet part of the final blend.
+The 2021 Palisades Canyon Cabernet Sauvignon was barrel sampled a year post vintage and not yet part of the final blend.
 It contains a small percentage of Cabernet Franc from the property which was co-fermented with the Cabernet Sauvignon.
 It was aged in 50% new French oak.
 This wine is dark ruby with purplish tinges on the edges of the rim in the glass; sometimes with young barrel samples the oak dominates the fruit – not so with this wine.
 The bouquet offers aromas of bittersweet chocolate, blackberry, dark plum and mulberry and as the wine breathes, it reveals some floral notes including of violets.
 It is a briary and brambly showing.
 The tannins are still tightly woven as expected from young head trained vines which are still developing their fully canopy.
 They feel dusty, dry and are very persistent.
 Additional barrel age, bottle age and or blending prior to bottling will help soften their impact.

-Before producing a Palisades Vineyard Petite Sirah, Felicia, Steven and Graeme tasted through a number of other Petite Sirah bottlings including from their own property bottled under other wine brands.
+Before producing a Palisades Canyon Petite Sirah, Felicia, Steven and Graeme tasted through a number of other Petite Sirah bottlings including those from their own property bottled under other wine brands.
 They realized that Cabernet Sauvignon centric winemakers who made a Petite Sirah would often overly extract this variety while those who approached it from a Zinfandel perspective would produce a gentler style of wines.
 They quickly realized that they preferred the gentler approach resulting in a more elegant wine.
 Graeme queried some of his winemaker friends who work with this variety including Tegan Passalacqua who offered insights into how this wine was crafted in Napa Valley in the 1950s.
 This wine is made entirely from free run juice, fermented using indigenous yeast, and racked to barrel when it is still sweet (typically between 8 and 10 brix); it spends up to two years in barrel before being bottled.

-The 2021 Palisades Vineyard Petite Sirah (barrel sampled a year post vintage) can be easily identified in their lineup of wines due to its dark and inky looking color.
+The 2021 Palisades Canyon Petite Sirah (barrel sampled a year post vintage) can be easily identified in their new lineup of wines due to its dark and inky looking color.
 One cannot see through it in the glass; this wine is the definition of opaque.
 The bouquet is dominated by fruit (rather than oak) in its youthful state with aromas of boysenberry and mulberry which transitions to more of a floral note as the wine evolves including violets.
 It also shows a savory quality including scents of dried herbs.
 For such a young wine, the tannins are remarkably well resolved at this stage showing a rounded and dusty texture.
 The finish lingers with mouthwatering acidity and some darker spices including pepper.
 This wine is built for the long-haul but is certainly comfortable in its stature, at a very early age.